 Depending on your physical condition and medical history, you may be required to undergo a mammogram prior to breast reduction surgery.
 Other testing, such as an electrocardiogram, chest X-rays, or another pre-operative evaluation, may also be requested.
 Laboratory work will need to be completed prior to surgery, to ensure that you are not anemic.
 Our medical team will ensure that you receive proper instructions on how to prepare for surgery, including information on eating, drinking, smoking, and taking medications and/or herbal supplements.
 As this is an outpatient surgery, you will need to arrange for someone to drive you home after the procedure, and you may need assistance at home for several days afterwards.

-There are several prominent techniques for breast reduction, but the procedure most commonly performed by Dr. Hankins and Dr. Sohn is the Vertical or Short-Scar Technique.
-This approach involves the use of an incision around the areola, as well as an incision extending vertically down the breast, creating a “lollipop” shape.
-Very rarely, a full “anchor-pattern” incision will need to be used, which will utilize the former two incisions and add a horizontal incision in the breast fold.
+There are several prominent techniques for breast reduction, but two procedures most commonly performed by our surgeons are the Vertical or Short-Scar Technique, or the anchor or Wise pattern technique.
+These approaches involve the use of an incision around the areola, as well as an incision extending vertically down the breast, creating a “lollipop” shape for the vertical reduction.
+A full “anchor-pattern” incision may need to be used, which will utilize the former two incisions and adds a horizontal incision in the breast fold.
 This may be necessary for extremely large breasts, and to allow the physician to achieve an aesthetically pleasing shape while removing enough breast tissue and skin to effect a positive change.
-Through these access incisions, Dr. Hankins or Dr. Sohn will remove excess fat, skin, and breast tissue, and move the nipple and areola up into a higher position.
+Through these access incisions, our surgeons will remove excess fat, skin, and breast tissue, and move the nipple and areola up into a higher position.
 Liposuction may also be utilized to remove breast and fatty tissue from isolated areas, including the armpits or lateral breast.
 Almost all sutures used during surgery will be dissolvable, so there will be no stitches to remove afterwards.

 Breast Reduction Recovery Process

 After the procedure, you will be wrapped in an ACE bandage.
 In very rare cases, drains may be placed within the breast tissue.
 If so, they are typically removed within the first 24-48 hours.
 Some discomfort for the first several days is normal, and these effects can last a week or more.
 To enhance your experience, we will provide prescription medication to manage your pain.
 You will follow-up in our office within the first 24-48 hours, and at this time we will remove the bandage, inspect the suture lines, and rewrap you in a support bra.
-The bra should be worn 24-hours a day, except for when you need to shower or for other hygiene reasons, until the swelling mostly resolves.
+The bra should be worn 24-hours a day for 4-6 weeks following surgery, except for when you need to shower or for other hygiene reasons, until the swelling mostly resolves.
 You may have significant bruising and swelling after surgery, which will gradually fade over the course of the recovery process.
 You can typically shower 24-48 hours after surgery.
 Some loss of sensation in the nipples is also normal.
-While some patients may lose some feeling in this area, in most cases sensitivity should return over time.
+While some patients may lose feeling in this area permanently, in most cases sensitivity should return over time.

 Getting Back to Normal